Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 To display a `FeatureForm` the first step is to create a `FeatureFormState` object as follows.

-> *Note:* In version 200.8.0, the `FeatureForm` composable has been updated to improve functionality and provide Utility Association support through the use of a `FeatureFormState` class.
-Please follow this [migration guide](#migrate-to-the-state-based-featureform-api) which provides steps to migrate from the deprecated `FeatureForm` composable introduced in version 200.4.0 which does not support Utility Associations.
+> *Note:* In version 200.8.0, the `FeatureForm` compose API has been updated to improve functionality and support advanced editing workflows that involve Utility Network Associations through the use of a `FeatureFormState` class.

 ### Creating the FeatureFormState